United-Lands/UnitedDungeons/README.md

 - `staticRewards <string>` - sets the rewards that will *always* be in the reward loot chest (if activated).
 Needs to be a string of the form ITEM#AMOUNT;ITEM#AMOUNT, e.g. GOLD_INGOT#32;IRON_INGOT#16
 - `randomRewards <string>`- sets the rewards from which random loot can be picked for the reward loot chest (if activated).
 Needs to be a string of the form ITEM#AMOUNT;ITEM#AMOUNT, e.g. GOLD_INGOT#32;IRON_INGOT#16
 - `randomRewardsCount <number>` - sets how many random items should be picked for the reward loot chest
-- `doPressurePlate <true|false>` - sets whether or not the dungeon will spawn a pressure plate when it is completed
 - `cooldownTime <seconds>` - sets the number of seconds that the dungeon will be on cooldown after it has been completed
 - `lockTime <seconds>` - sets the number of seconds after which a dungeon will automatically unlock again after being locked by a player party